Content Error or Suggest an Edit

 2. Enable core dumps explicitly on RunCloud servers. systemd silently discards core dumps by default.
 The LimitCORE=infinity service override is essential for any meaningful crash analysis on RunCloud-managed infrastructure.

 3. nginx-rc 1.29.2 is affected.
-If you are running RunCloud and upgraded to nginx-rc 1.29.2-1+ubuntu24.04+2, downgrade to 1.27.1-1+ubuntu24.04+9 and pin the package until RunCloud releases a build compiled against a patched OpenSSL version.
+If you are running RunCloud and upgraded to nginx-rc 1.29.2-1+ubuntu24.04+2, downgrade to 1.27.1-1+ubuntu24.04+9 and pin the package until RunCloud releases a newer Nginx build.

 4. Watch for the reload-specific pattern.
 This bug only triggers on graceful reload, not cold restart.
 If your server crashes on systemctl reload nginx-rc but not systemctl restart nginx-rc, OpenSSL shared memory or SSL context handling during worker handoff is a strong candidate.